 FSEs are identified and located through the use of local business directories, windshield surveys of business areas, and building plumbing permits.
-The known list of FSEs is updated periodically based on information obtained from City building inspection department and pretreatment neighborhood canvassing.
+The known list of FSEs is updated regularly based on information obtained from City plumbing inspections.

 3.3 Permits and Administrative Fees